ChilliCream/hotchocolate-docs/website/versioned_docs/version-0.7.0/security.md

 ## Query Complexity

-Query compexity is a very complex and useful tool to make your API secure.
+Query complexity is a very complex and useful tool to make your API secure.
 The query complexity assigns by default every field a complexity of `1`.
-The complexity of all fields in one of the operations of a query document is not allowed to to be greater than `MaxOperationComplexity` defined in the `QueryExecutionOptions`.
+The complexity of all fields in one of the operations of a query document is not allowed to be greater than `MaxOperationComplexity` defined in the `QueryExecutionOptions`.

-This sounds fairly simple at first, but if you think more about this one than you start wondering that not every field has an equal complexity.
+This sounds fairly simple at first, but if you think more about this one, then you start wondering that not every field has an equal complexity.
 So, you could add a higher complexity to fields that actually pull data, or to list fields and so on.

 So, you should really think about what the complexity value of a field is.